ryjo1026/footprints/README.md

 # footprints
-A PWA for crowdsourcing path obstructions
+A (soon to be) PWA for crowdsourcing path obstructions

 # Install and Launch